Meeting Details

 T2026-1036 * Oversight - Sanctuary Protections for Immigrant Communities.Oversight Filed, by Committee Action details Not available

-Int 0055-2026 *Alexa Avilés Signage describing certain constitutional and legal protections.IntroductionThis bill would require the commissioner of the Mayor’s Office of Immigrant Affairs (MOIA), in consultation with the New York City Law Department, to develop signage that clearly describes the legal protections enacted in sections 4-210, 10-178, 21-977, and 23-1202 of the Administrative Code of the City of New York.
-The signage would also clearly identify examples of nonpublic areas of city property and list the rights individuals may invoke when interacting with federal immigration authorities.
-The MOIA commissioner would prepare the signage in plain language, translate it into multiple languages, and make it available to city agencies.
-City agencies would conspicuously post the signage, and the MOIA commissioner would conduct outreach regarding the contents of the signage.Hearing Held by Committee Action details Not available
+Int 0055-2026 *Alexa Avilés Signage describing certain constitutional and legal protections.IntroductionThis bill would require the Mayor’s Office of Immigrant Affairs (MOIA) to develop signage that clearly describes the provisions enacted in the sections of the Administrative Code of the City of New York pertaining to access to city property and immigration enforcement.
+The signage would also incorporate know-your-rights material drafted by MOIA.
+MOIA would prepare the signage in plain language, translate it into multiple languages, and make it available to city agencies.
+Each covered agency would conspicuously post the signage in at least one centralized location in all city property under its jurisdiction.
+Covered agencies would clearly identify which areas of such city property are non-public.
+MOIA would conduct outreach regarding the contents of the signage and report to the speaker of the council regarding its community outreach efforts.
+Additionally, the New York City Department of Education (DOE) would make available age-appropriate versions of signage describing DOE’s policies regarding access to school property and participation in or assistance with immigration enforcement.
+DOE would report to the mayor and the speaker of the council regarding where it has posted the required signage.Hearing Held by Committee Action details Not available

-Int 0055-2026 *Alexa Avilés Signage describing certain constitutional and legal protections.IntroductionThis bill would require the commissioner of the Mayor’s Office of Immigrant Affairs (MOIA), in consultation with the New York City Law Department, to develop signage that clearly describes the legal protections enacted in sections 4-210, 10-178, 21-977, and 23-1202 of the Administrative Code of the City of New York.
-The signage would also clearly identify examples of nonpublic areas of city property and list the rights individuals may invoke when interacting with federal immigration authorities.
-The MOIA commissioner would prepare the signage in plain language, translate it into multiple languages, and make it available to city agencies.
-City agencies would conspicuously post the signage, and the MOIA commissioner would conduct outreach regarding the contents of the signage.Laid Over by Committee Action details Not available
+Int 0055-2026 *Alexa Avilés Signage describing certain constitutional and legal protections.IntroductionThis bill would require the Mayor’s Office of Immigrant Affairs (MOIA) to develop signage that clearly describes the provisions enacted in the sections of the Administrative Code of the City of New York pertaining to access to city property and immigration enforcement.
+The signage would also incorporate know-your-rights material drafted by MOIA.
+MOIA would prepare the signage in plain language, translate it into multiple languages, and make it available to city agencies.
+Each covered agency would conspicuously post the signage in at least one centralized location in all city property under its jurisdiction.
+Covered agencies would clearly identify which areas of such city property are non-public.
+MOIA would conduct outreach regarding the contents of the signage and report to the speaker of the council regarding its community outreach efforts.
+Additionally, the New York City Department of Education (DOE) would make available age-appropriate versions of signage describing DOE’s policies regarding access to school property and participation in or assistance with immigration enforcement.
+DOE would report to the mayor and the speaker of the council regarding where it has posted the required signage.Laid Over by Committee Action details Not available

 Int 0261-2026 *Shekar Krishnan Prohibiting the city of New York from contracting with entities engaged in immigration enforcement.IntroductionThis bill would prohibit New York City from entering into contracts with entities that engage in immigration enforcement and penalize a person’s presence in, entry into, or reentry into the United States, where the City would be providing goods or services to such agencies in return for payment.
 The bill would also apply to current contracts.Hearing Held by Committee Action details Not available